tiepdotme/serenade-wind/_posts/2020-07-27-shutterbug.md

  - bling - crystals, beads, backings, wires and other supplies used to make jewelry
  - music - Larrivée Guitar, Schafer & Sons grand piano
  - media - DVDs, games, CDs, tapes, vinyl
- - toys - Tesla Flyer
+ - toys - Tesla Flyer, Mio Castle
  - outdoor furniture - Weber gas grill, Weber charcoal grill, patio furniture
  - office clothes - women's office and casual clothes donated to a family in Armenia
  - athletic clothes - so far, about 20% given away or sold
- - sentimental items - 2 photo albums will be stored with mom, the rest of the photos and journals were tossed out
+ - sentimental items - 2 photo albums will be stored with mom (the rest of the photos and journals were tossed out)
- - snowboard gear - boards, boots, bindings, helmets, and visors
+ - snowboard gear - boards, boots, bindings, helmets, and visors (to a cool young couple)
  - kitchen - juicer, china, place settings, blender
+ - living room furniture - coffee table, wall mirrors, accent tables

 It feels liberating each time to see these items go to a good use.
 As we mentioned before, we primarily want to [gift the items](/posts/matching-gifts/) to our friends and whatever remains that no one wants, we'll sell or give away to charity.